kylosilly/astolfoware/README.md

-Made by @kylosilly
+Astolfo Ware is made by @kylosilly on discord.

-Big thanks to people that helped me with creating scripts: netpa
+Big thanks to these people that helped me:
-55kt
+@netpa
+@55kt